Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

-\paragraph{Comparing PPT and AIT}
+\subsubsection{Comparing PPT and AIT}

-Under the PPT paradigm (\Cref{pptnet}), the ML model predicts parameters that define a combinatorial optimisation problem, which is then solved by an external optimiser.
-In contrast, the AIT framework (\Cref{aitnet}) eliminates this two-stage inference process by training the ML model to directly output a decision or action, thereby avoiding the need for a downstream optimisation solver at inference time.
-It is important to note, however, that an optimisation solver remains necessary during data generation to compute the expert actions $a^*$.
+Under the PPT paradigm, the ML model predicts parameters of an easier CO problem that is subsequently solved by an external optimiser.
+By contrast, AIT eliminates this two-stage inference pipeline by training the model to directly output decisions, avoiding solver calls at deployment time.
+Nevertheless, an optimisation solver remains necessary during data generation to compute expert actions $a^*$.
+As a result, both paradigms rely on expert optimisation, but differ in when optimisation is used.

-Imitation learning with AIT models in CO settings presents several challenges, primarily due to large and complex decision spaces and the presence of ambiguous demonstrations.
+IL with AIT models in CO settings presents several challenges, primarily due to large and complex decision spaces and the presence of ambiguous demonstrations.
 Without explicitly structured output spaces, standard models may generate infeasible or inconsistent actions.
 Feasibility can be restored through post-processing techniques such as projection or heuristic correction, although this may result in a modest increase in regret \cite{kotary2024learning}.

+The PPT approach can mitigate infeasibility when the predicted parameters appear only in the objective function.
+However, when predicted parameters enter the constraints, the resulting solution may violate feasibility with respect to the constraints defined by the true parameters.
+Similar to AIT, \cite{hu2023predict+} generate an initial solution using predicted parameters and subsequently apply corrective actions, if necessary, at an additional cost.

-The PPT approach avoids infeasibility by construction, as feasibility is enforced by the optimisation solver following parameter prediction \cite{greif2024combinatorial, baty2024combinatorial}.
-This advantage comes at the cost of tighter coupling between the learning model and the solver, since the loss depends on the optimisation output and often requires differentiation through the solver.
-Such differentiation is typically complex and problem-specific, although gradient-based approaches remain popular due to their compatibility with neural network architectures \cite{mandi2024decision, sadana2025survey}.
-Both PPT and AIT offer promising avenues for decision making in CO problems under uncertainty, yet practical understanding of their relative strengths remains limited.
+A key challenge in PPT lies in differentiating the loss function, as it depends on the optimisation outcome.
+Common strategies to address this include regularisation, perturbation techniques, and the use of surrogate loss functions \cite{mandi2024decision, sadana2025survey}.
+Both PPT and AIT therefore offer promising approaches for decision making in CO under uncertainty; however, a systematic understanding of their relative strengths and limitations remains limited.